 Let’s Get Started

-Complete a Letter of Recommendation Request.
-Locate the form below and open the document in a pdf form or in Google Docs and save a copy on your drive.
+Step 2: Complete a Letter of Recommendation Request.
+Save a copy on your drive.
 Complete the information about yourself and make multiple copies of the completed form.
 Identify and ask your counselor, teachers, coaches, or employers if they would be willing to give you a Letter of Recommendation for college.
-Provide those individuals a completed form.
-Note - most scholarship applications require 2 letters.
+Provide at least two (2) those individuals a completed form.

-Book and appointment with Mrs. Bach in the Career Center (CTE).
-CTE will help you with keeping your SDS High School & Beyond profile updated with the most current awards/achievements and resume.
+Step 3: Book and appointment with Mrs. Bach or Mrs. Bartleson in the Career Center (CTE).
+CTE will help you with keeping your High School & Beyond profile updated with the most current awards/achievements and resume.

-Consider writing a 300-500-word Biography.
+Step 4: Consider writing a 300-500-word Biography.
 Some colleges require an essay and often in the form of a biography.
-You have already started with your accomplishments and goals in your letter of recommendation form.
+You have already started this process by completing your letter of recommendation form.
 Use that information to put in the form of an essay and keep it handy.
+Remember to save all of your essays.

-Surf the information below.
-The Scholarship Bulletin will list the currently available local and state scholarships.
+Step 5: Surf the information below.
+There are many ways to discover scholarships.
+The Scholarship Bulletin will list the currently available local scholarships.
+Other resources and search sites are available to help you locate scholarship monies.

 In 2007 the Washington State Legislature established the College Bound Scholarship.
 This program was created to provide state financial aid to low-income students who may not consider college a possibility due to the cost.
 The scholarship covers tuition (at comparable public college rates), some fees, and a small book allowance.